Gabe Giro

 Which Stage Suits Which Model?

-The right engagement model is almost entirely a function of company stage, funding, and technical complexity — not ambition.
+The right engagement model is almost entirely a function of company stage, funding, and technical complexity, not ambition.

-• Early product / seed (2–6 engineers): This is the sweet spot for fractional.
-You have a product, early customers, and a small team, but not enough scale to justify a ~€180–250k/year executive.
+• Early product / seed (2 to 6 engineers): This is the sweet spot for fractional.
+You have a product, early customers, and a small team, but not enough scale to justify a roughly €180k to €250k a year executive.
 A fractional CTO sets up hiring pipelines, code review culture, and a roadmap the team can execute on without day-to-day executive presence.

 • Growth / Series B+ (20+ engineers): Full-time territory.
 Regulatory exposure, org design, board-level technical strategy, and recruiting load make fractional impractical.